capacitor-community/generic-oauth2/README.md

 #### authenticate() and logout()

-**Overwritable Base Parameter**
+**Overrideable Base Parameter**

-These parameters are overwritable in every platform
+These parameters are overrideable in every platform

 | parameter            	| default 	| required 	| description                                                                                                                                                                                                                            	| since 	|
 |----------------------	|---------	|----------	|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|-------	|